-The onset of Covid-19 in China at the end of 2019 has fast become a global health and human crisis.
-The rapid rate of contagion is alarming.
-It is inevitable that immediate socio-economic hardships will be faced by developed and developing countries alike.
-Least developed countries (LDCs), with low levels of income, limited budget resources, weak health systems and high vulnerability to disasters and shocks, may not have the fiscal space to effectively address adverse socio-economic impacts.
-Understanding the extent of the impact and related risks and strengthening the resilience of LDCs, including those approaching graduation, is critical.
+Least developed countries (LDCs), with low levels of income, limited budget resources, weak health systems and high vulnerability to disasters and shocks, are especially vulnerable to the health and socio-economic impacts of COVID-19.
+Understanding the extent of this impact and the related risks and strengthening the resilience of LDCs, including those approaching graduation, is critical.

 - Confirmed cases of Covid-19 in LDCs over time.
-Updated daily.
 Infographics by EAPD/UNDESA based on WHO data.

 - Information on Covid-19 and LDCs on the UNDESA website on LDCs, including data on testing.